No. 1 Nihonbashi 日本橋 / Kisokaido rokujoku tsugi no uchi 木曾街道六十九次之内 (Sixty-Nine Post Stations of the Kisokaido)

 See:- Robinson, 1982, S74 no. 2; Thompson 2009, no. 1

-Credit line: Gift of Prof. Arthur R. Miller, CBE, on loan from the American Friends of the British Museum.
+Credit Line: Gift of Prof. Arthur R. Miller to the American Friends of the British Museum

 - 14701 (Miller Collection number)